-As mentioned, while some broadband installations may be delayed - most switches will not require an engineer visit to set up your new connection.
-Read on to find out more about broadband installation in the current climate:
+While some broadband installations may be delayed, most switches will not require an engineer visit to set up your new connection.
+Read on to find out more about broadband installation in the current climate.

 How to get a contact-free broadband installation

 In many cases, an engineer doesn't need to visit as the only work required takes place outside your home.

 If you are moving between Openreach providers (for example, from BT to Sky, Plusnet to TalkTalk, and so on) or you already have a phone line, then you should not need an engineer.
 The provider will send your router and other equipment through the post, and you’ll just need to plug it in the day the broadband is activated.

 You may also not need an engineer to enter your premises if you’re getting Virgin Media.
 If your home already has a Virgin Media socket, you can choose a self-install option.

 An engineer is also not required if you get a mobile broadband service (see below for some unlimited mobile broadband deals).

 Installing a new broadband service or switching providers usually takes around 14 working days.
 Virgin Media can provide broadband within seven working days if you already have a Virgin socket in your home.